This Keto Jello Salad recipe is a very retro dessert with just 90 calories and 1g net carbs per serving. Sweet!

-- You can use a medium sized bowl or a Jello mold to make this recipe.
+Step 1.
+You can use a medium-sized bowl or a Jello mold to make this recipe.
 If you are using a Jello mold, then you should measure how much water fills up your mold.
 Then calculate how much Jello you’ll need.
 Subtract 1 cup for the cranberries and pecans.
 Then use the ratio of 1 cup water per 1 package Jello.
 And use ½ cup ice for every cup of Jello liquid.

-- Add cranberries and water to a large sauce pan.
-Bring to a boil and simmer until cranberries pop, 10 minutes.
+Step 2.
+Add cranberries and water to a large saucepan or soup pot.
+Bring to a boil and simmer until cranberries pop, about 10 minutes.

-- Put the sauce pan in the refrigerator until the Jello has thickened but not set, 45-60 minutes.
+Step 5.
+Put the saucepan in the refrigerator until the Jello has thickened but not set, 45-60 minutes.
 Stir the mixture every 15 minutes so that the edges don’t set.
 It’s ready when you can suspend the pecans and cranberries in the liquid.

-- Pour the mixture into a ring mold or medium sized bowl and refrigerate for at least 6 hours.
+Step 7.
+Pour the mixture into a ring mold or medium-sized bowl and refrigerate for at least 6 hours.

 *The extra sweetener is optional because the Jello has its own sweetener.
 I find that a little Swerve evens out the taste though.

 - Serving Size: 1 slice